 Step 1 – Set the trigger for a specific product

-Add a row to the table and it will ask you to search for a product to add.
-You can search for the product by name and you can add it to the row.
+Add a row to the table, and it will ask you to search for a product to add.
+You can search for the product by name and add it to the row.

 Click on Add to ensure it’s added to the table.

-If you wish, you can add multiple rows to the table to ensure they have all of those products on the cart to trigger the deal.
-In this example we’re choosing to use just one product.
+You can add multiple rows to the table to ensure they have all those products on the cart to trigger the deal.
+In this example, we’re choosing to use just one product.

-Step 2 – Set the get type for specific product
+Step 2 – Set the get type for the specific product

-This will mean to satisfy the deal you need to add that product to the cart.
-In our example here we are adding the same product so that it’s buy 1 of the product and get 1 of the same product.
+You need to add that product to the cart to satisfy the deal.
+In our example, we are adding the same product so that it buys 1 of the product and gets 1 of the same product.

 Step 3 – Configure the BOGO notification message

-The BOGO notification message lets you show a message when the user hasn’t satisfied the deal yet.
-You can tell them to adjust the quantities and even link them to the single product page.
+The BOGO notification message lets you show a message when the user is unsatisfied with the deal.
+You can tell them to adjust the quantities and link them to the single product page.

 How To Make A BOGO Deal With A Group Of Products In WooCommerce

-This is where it starts getting tricky because managing a BOGO deal across multiple products where the customer can choose any of the products and get any of the products is not easy.
+It starts getting tricky because managing a BOGO deal across multiple products where the customer can choose and get any of them is not easy.

-Step 1 – Set the buy type to combination of products
+Step 1 – Set the buy type to a combination of products

-First you need to set the buy type to “Any Combination of Products”.
+First, you must set the buy type to “Any Combination of Products.”

-Step 2 – Set the get type to combination of products
+Step 2 – Set the get type to a combination of products

-Next you need to define what products should be used for the get part of the deal.
+Next, you must define what products should be used for the get part of the deal.
 Select the “Any Combination of Products” get type.

-You can then search and input the products that are to be considered eligible.
-Again, it doesn’t matter what combination of products the customer chooses, the system will figure it out and give the cheapest option.
+You can then search and input the products to be considered eligible.
+Again, it doesn’t matter what combination of products the customer chooses.

 Step 3 – Configure the BOGO notification message

-Lastly, you may want to configure a BOGO notification for this type of deal because the customer will need to know what to do in order to satisfy the deal.
+Lastly, you may want to configure a BOGO notification for this type of deal because the customer will need to know what to do to satisfy the deal.

-I recommend you link the button to a place where they’re able to see all the available options.
-This might be the shop page or an archive or even a custom landing page maybe displaying the eligible products.
+I recommend you link the button to a place where they can see all the available options.
+This might be the shop page, an archive, or even a custom landing page displaying the eligible products.

 How To Make A BOGO Deal With A Product Category In WooCommerce

-The last example we have is making a BOGO deal where the products span a category.
-In this example we’ll use the same product category but you can even trigger it across multiple categories.
+Our last example is making a BOGO deal where the products span a category.
+We’ll use the same product category in this example, but you can even trigger it across multiple categories.

-Keeping track of all the products that are eligible for a deal or able to trigger a BOGO deal is hard and its something that not all plugins that claim to do it can actually do it properly.
-Advanced Coupons actually works and can execute these kinds of category based BOGO deals properly and smoothly on your WooCommerce store.
+Keeping track of all the products that are eligible for a deal or able to trigger a BOGO deal is complex, and it’s something that not all plugins that claim to do it can do it properly.
+Advanced Coupons works and can execute these kinds of category-based BOGO deals properly on your WooCommerce store.